 Ask the service provider where their data centers are and if you can restrict where your health care data is.

-These seven steps will help you get on the right path to choosing a cloud service provider who will keep your data safe from potential attacks.
+These seven steps will get on the path to choosing a cloud service provider who will keep your data safe from potential attacks.
 Knowing your data is secure with your service provider gives you peace of mind, and allows you to focus your time and efforts on your core business.

 How secure is your hosted infrastructure?